Actors' Equity Association: Contracts

-The AEA has a several different types of contract, with different rules associated with them.
+The AEA has several different types of contract, with different rules associated with them.
 Each contract type deals with a specific type of theater venue or production type.
-These include, but are not limited to: Council of Resident Stock Theatres (CORST), Guest Artist, Letters of Agreement (LoA), League of Resident Theatres (LoRT) Small Professional Theatres (SPT), & Theatre for Young Audiences (TYA).
+These include, but are not limited to: Council of Resident Stock Theatres (CORST), Guest Artist, Letters of Agreement (LoA), League of Resident Theatres (LoRT) Small Professional Theatres (SPT), and Theatre for Young Audiences (TYA).

 AEA actors and stage managers are not allowed to work in non-Equity houses or on any productions in which an Equity Agreement has not been signed anywhere within the AEA's jurisdiction.

+Equity waiver plan

+The Equity Waiver Plan, originally implemented in 1972, was designed to support small theaters in Los Angeles by allowing non-union actors to perform in venues with 99 seats or fewer, offering lower pay scales and flexible production terms.
+Initially, actors were paid between $5 and $14 per performance, with productions exceeding 80 performances required to transition to a union contract.
+The plan fueled the growth of small theaters and spurred artistic achievement in the region.
+However, by 2000, AEA shifted the focus from box office earnings to theater size to determine payments for the first 12 weeks of a production.
+A 2014 survey revealed dissatisfaction among members, with many feeling the plan favored producers over actors.
+Despite these criticisms, the plan helped many small theaters evolve into midsize operations paying higher wages.